SANGET/gatsby-theme-elk-starter/README.md

 # Gatsby-theme-elk-starter

-Start write blog by markdown, and build with gatsby.
+Start write blog with markdown and build it by gatsby.

 ## Usage